-Measles occurs throughout the world and is transmitted by sneezing, coughing or direct contact with respiratory secretions.
+Measles is a highly infectious viral disease that occurs throughout the world, it is transmitted by sneezing, coughing or direct contact with respiratory secretions.

 There is no specific treatment available.

 This disease is still common in much of Asia, Africa, the Indian sub-continent and South America.
 More recently there have been outbreaks of measles in many developed countries such as the Australia, US, Canada, New Zealand and numerous European countries including the UK.
 The risk is greater when living or working with local people or travelling for large gatherings, for example sporting and music events.

 The two vaccines that protect against measles are combined with mumps and rubella (MMR).
 MMR vaccine is usually given to children as part of the national childhood schedule, in infancy and prior to starting school.
 Two doses of vaccine give long-lasting protection against all three diseases.